Germany looks outside EU for nurses, other professionals

-BERLIN (AP) — German Chancellor Angela Merkel met with German business and union officials Monday to work out strategies to attract skilled workers from outside the European Union as the country tries to tackle a shortfall of qualified professionals.
+BERLIN (AP) — Chancellor Angela Merkel's government hashed out strategies Monday with German business and union officials on attracting skilled workers from outside the European Union as the country tries to tackle a shortfall of qualified professionals.

-In her video podcast over the weekend, Merkel said the first two pillars of her government's approach to the problem would be providing more training for Germans and working to attract professionals from other EU countries.
+Merkel told reporters the first two pillars of her government's approach to the problem would be providing more training for Germans and working to attract professionals from other EU countries.

-But, recognizing those steps will not be sufficient, Germany needs to recruit workers from outside the trade bloc, she said.
+But recognizing those steps will not be sufficient, Germany needs to recruit workers from outside the trade bloc, she said.
+To do that, Germany needs to make it easier for skilled workers to get visas to quickly start new jobs, and ensure the country is seen as an attractive place to resettle.

+“It's not only us who are looking at the world's professionals,” she said.
+“There is great competition in this area.”

 Legislation due to take effect March 1 will make it easier for non-EU nationals to get visas to work and seek jobs in Germany.
 Arrangements currently applied to university graduates are being expanded to immigrants with professional qualifications and German language knowledge.